 "I've never really thought marriage would make a difference," Iglesias told Parade in 2012.
 "Maybe it's because I come from divorced parents, but I don't think you love somebody more because of a piece of paper."

-The youngest of three born to Spanish super-star Julio Iglesias and his first wife, Maria Isabel Preysler-Arrastía, Enrique has a notoriously prickly relationship with his father, who went on to have five more children with his second wife.
+The youngest of three born to Spanish super-star Julio Iglesias and his first wife, Maria Isabel Preysler-Arrastía, he has a notoriously prickly relationship with his father, who went on to have five more children with his second wife.
 Enrique told The Guardian in 2010 that the person he most admired in life was "Elvira, the lady that took care of me when my parents weren't able to be there.
 She dedicated her whole life to me and my brother and my sister.
 Now I take care of her."

 In 2014, Julio Iglesias told The Mirror that he had never met Kournikova, though he wholeheartedly approved of the match.